maureenc/getting_and_cleaning_data_week4/README.md

 6. The script cleans up the column names, which takes care of part 4 of the assignment (i.e. assigning descriptive names to the variables).

 7. Finally, "meanstd_data" is grouped by subject and activity, and saved in a new data frame called "meanstd_data_group".
 The average is computed for all the measured variables in "meanstd_data_group", for each subject/activity group separately.
-The result is saved in the data frame "sumdata", and written as a .csv file called "sumdata.csv".
+The result is saved in the data frame "sumdata", and written to a file called "sumdata.txt".
 This completes part 5 of the assignment.